 The Copyright Act contains an enumeration of limiting provisions ("Chapter 5 Exceptions to Copyright", art.
 19 et seqq.
 CopA).
-This chapter contains exceptions for private use of published works, decoding of computer programs, dissemination of broadcast works, use of broadcasting organisations' archived works, use of orphan works, making available broadcasted musical works, compulsory licences for the manufacture of phonograms, archive and backup copies, temporary copies, copies for broadcasting purposes, use of works by people with disabilities, quotations, museum, exhibition and auction catalogues, works on premises open to the public and for reporting current events.
+This chapter contains exceptions for private use of published works, decoding of computer programs, dissemination of broadcast works, use of broadcasting organisations' archived works, use of orphan works, making available broadcasted musical works, compulsory licences for the manufacture of phonograms, archive and backup copies, temporary copies, copies for broadcasting purposes, use of works by people with disabilities, use of works for the purpose of scientific research, inventories, quotations, museum, exhibition and auction catalogues, works on premises open to the public and for reporting current events.
 A potential defendant may also refer to the Principle of Exhaustion (see question 4.3).